Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 orange             0.0      0.0     0.0   0.1    0.0     0.8
 ```
 <br>
-Along the top are our *actual* classes and down the side are our *predicted* classes - so by counting *down* the columns we can get the Classification Accuracy (%) for each class, and we can see where it is getting confused.
+Along the top were my *actual* classes and down the side were my *predicted* classes - so by counting *down* the columns I could get the Classification Accuracy (%) for each class, and I could see where it was getting confused.

-So, while overall our test set accuracy was 75% - for each class we see:
+So, while overall my test set accuracy was 75%, I saw the following accuracies for each class:

 * Apple: 80%
 * Avocado: 100%